NickN-24/CS122-Project/README.md

 #### Main

-- [ ] Design a csv file (what are the headers)
+- [x] Design a data file (what are the headers)
-- [ ] Properly save web data into the csv
+- [x] Properly save web data from IMDb into the file
-    - [ ] Save data from RottenTomatoes from 2010-current
-    - [ ] Save data from IMDb from 2010-current
-- [ ] Design a simple homepage
+- [x] Design a simple homepage
-    - [ ] Header with project title and github link
+    - [x] Header with project title and github link
-    - [ ] Description of the website
+    - [x] Description of the website
-    - [ ] Button to move on to the analyzing page
+    - [x] Button to move on to the analyzing page
+    - [x] Button to move on to the data page
-- [ ] Design an analytics page
+- [x] Design an analytics page
-    - [ ] Header with project title and github link
-    - [ ] Add a button to update/reset data
+    - [x] Add a button to update/reset data
-    - [ ] Slot for an image
+    - [x] Slot for an image
-    - [ ] Selection bar to select an aspect (drop down menu?)
-    - [ ] Aspect filtering system for the graph (side bar?)
-- [ ] Display graphs for the data
+- [x] Display graphs for the data
-    - [ ] Allow users to change what aspect is being graphed
+    - [x] Allow users to change what aspect is being graphed
-    - [ ] Allow users to filter the aspects
+- [x] Design a data page
+    - [x] Add a button to retrieve/save/delete data

 #### Extra